 8.5.
 Fees remain fixed for the first 12 months of the Term (“Initial Term”).
 On expiry of the Initial Term, (“Renewal Date”), the Company may increase the Fees annually starting from the Renewal Date and on each anniversary thereafter by giving the Customer 30 days prior written notice of each increase.

 9. Payment Terms

 9.1.
 The Customer shall pay the Company the Fees for the provision of the Services under this Agreement as set out in the Exhibit A of the Proposal.

 9.2.
 Unless stated otherwise in the Exhibit A of the Proposal, payment of all Fees is due within 30 (thirty) days of the date of invoices.
 If the Customer believes that any invoice is incorrect, it must notify the Company in writing within 30 (thirty) days of the invoice date.

 9.3.
-If payment of any Fees is overdue, the Company may, without liability to the Customer, disable the Customer’s password, account and access to all or part of the Services and the Company shall be under no obligation to provide any or all of the Services while the invoice(s) concerned remains unpaid.
+If payment of any Fees is overdue, the Company shall send a written reminder notice to the Customer and if the Customer fails to make payment in full within 7 days of the date of the reminder notice the Company may charge an interest as set out in clause 9.4 and take other measures, without liability to the Customer, such as disabling the Customer’s password, account and access to all or part of the Services and the Company shall be under no obligation to provide any or all of the Services while the invoice(s) concerned remains unpaid.

 10. Confidential Information